 - Draft a campaign with a series of messages targeting that audience

-- Use a tool like Mailchimp to create your send list
+- Use a tool (e.g. FieldEdge) to create your send list

 - Segment your list based on location, demographic, etc.

-- Determine the timeline for sending your messages to each defined group
+- Determine the timeline for sending messages to each campaign funnel

 You’ll begin to see what works and what doesn’t with metrics like:

-Using those metrics you can tweak your next email campaign to better align to what works for your clients.
+Using the above metrics, you can tweak your next email campaign to better align with client needs.

-PPC (Pay Per Click) advertising is paying for preferred placement on a search engine’s results page.
-You’ll be able to have your link appear above all organic search results, but you’ll then have to pay each time someone clicks on your link.
+PPC (i.e. pay per click) advertising is paying for preferred placement on a search engine’s results page.
+For example, you can have your link appear above all organic search results, but you’ll then have to pay each time someone clicks on your link.

 You can tune your targeted keyword to include long-tail variables, like services and location, to help minimize the overall cost of your clicks as well as the potential conversion of those who click your link.

 So, using a general keyword like Electrician will grab far too broad an audience.
-If you choose a more tightly focused Home Electrician in Dallas TX, you’ll save money per click, and those who see your link will be searching for your service area already.
+If you choose a more tightly focused Home Electrician in Dallas TX, you’ll save money per click, and those who see your link will already be searching for your service area.

 4. Leverage All Reviews – The Good, The Bad, Even the Ugly

 People trust people.
 Most consumers seek out reviews before considering a new service business.
-In fact, a 2020 report by Trustpilot found that 89 percent of consumers seek out reviews before making a purchase decision.
+In fact, 89% of consumers seek out reviews before making a purchase decision.

 Client-generated reviews are among the most beneficial forms of advertising you can hope to have.
-But there is an art form to collecting great reviews, and also addressing critical reviews.
+However, there is an art form to collecting great reviews while also addressing critical reviews.

 Responding to Reviews